skeddles/THUG-Pro-Soundtrack-Generator/README.md

 7. Click Batch on the right

 If your songs come out really small (like 10kb instead of 10mb), then something went wrong and they wont work in game.
 Re-encoding the MP3 file usually works.
 You can do this manually with the freeware Audacity, or you can use dBpoweramp Music Converter to reencode them as a batch.

+Your songs must be named with the artist and song name, separated by a dash.
+If yours aren't, you can rename the MP3s using [MP3Tag](https://www.mp3tag.de/en/).

 ## Getting them in game